foundry-rs/book/src/reference/cli/forge/verify-contract.md

           Optional delay to apply inbetween verification attempts, in seconds

           [default: 5]

-      --via-ir
-          Use the Yul intermediate representation compilation pipeline

   -h, --help
           Print help (see a summary with '-h')